 In January of 2019, the Steelcase Foundation approved a three-year $294,000 grant to the Micah Center to support the organization in its efforts to partner with community leaders to build a broad-based organization in West Michigan.
 With support from the Southwest Industrial Areas Foundation, members learned basic organizing skills, held relational and house meetings to gain insights into the shared agenda of its membership, and launched a dues-funded member institution under the moniker Together West Michigan.
-Allison McCulley and Paul Turner shared her insights into the work that led to the creation of the new organization.
+Allison McCulley and Paul Turner shared their insights into the work that led to the creation of the new organization.

 Please provide an overview of the project and how it came to be.